• Skip to primary navigation

 Easy Baked Tofu (the BEST!)

 This tasty baked tofu recipe is perfectly seasoned, easy to make, and healthy to boot.
-Ready in under 30 minutes, the tofu texture is perfection - succulent and meaty on the inside and crunchy and golden on the outside.
+Ready in under 30 minutes, the tofu texture is perfection - succulent and meaty on the inside with a crunchy golden crust on the outside.

 Baked tofu cubes on a parchment paper lined cookie sheet.

-We are BIG fans of tofu dishes at our house, I cook tofu A LOT and everyone loves it (now).
-Tofu is a healthy vegan protein, quick and easy to make, inexpensive, and super versatile.
+We are BIG fans of tofu recipes at our house, I cook tofu A LOT and everyone loves it (now).
+Tofu is a healthy vegan protein, ultra quick and easy to make, inexpensive, and super versatile.
+Here's a few of the many ways to prepare tofu:

 • Air fried tofu is the quickest, least fussy, healthy way to cook crispy tofu.